CamillaMazzoleni/CamillaMazzoleni/README.md

 European manufacturing is stuck in the past — traditional automation is rigid, built for one part and one line.
 FORGIS makes it intelligent and adaptive.
 A few of the things I work on:

 - **Industrial foundation model**: A single model that understands industrial telemetry, reasons about machine behavior, and supports operators across any robot, line, or factory floor.
 The intelligence layer for the factory.
-- **The builder community**: 1,000+ engineers and founders sharing off-the-record robotics demos and the manufacturing news engineers actually care about → ([https://www.forgis.ai](https://join.slack.com/t/forgis/shared_invite/zt-3zc0shfro-_tFYCnf_v_kN8HL1AfTo0Q))
+- **The builder community**: 1,000+ engineers and founders sharing off-the-record robotics demos and the manufacturing news engineers actually care about → ([Join us](https://join.slack.com/t/forgis/shared_invite/zt-3zc0shfro-_tFYCnf_v_kN8HL1AfTo0Q))

 ## 🛠 Before FORGIS